gregwhitaker/reactivesocket-sqs-example/README.md

 reactivesocket-sqs-example
 ===

-This example shows you how to bridge reactivesockets and Amazon Web Services' [Simple Queue Service](https://aws.amazon.com/sqs/) queues.
+This example shows you how to bridge [ReactiveSockets](http://reactivesocket.io/) and Amazon Web Services' [Simple Queue Service](https://aws.amazon.com/sqs/) queues.

 ##Running the Example
 The example can be run using the following gradle command: